Wondering how to choose a group fitness class? Sometimes it can be quite confusing.

 Things get even more complicated when you want to get your cardio on an indoor bicycle, but have to manage through the jungle of different kinds of class descriptions.

-If the line between different group exercise classes is this blurred, how does one know where to head and what to do for the desired workout outcomes?
+If the line between each one is this blurred, then how to choose a group fitness class?
+Where to head and what to do for the desired workout outcomes?

 Fret not: the answer is simpler – and closer – than you think.

-How To choose the right group fitness class for you
+how to choose a group fitness class for you

 If you want to play it smart and reach your personal goals in group exercise, there are two main things you can do: